dancer1325/docker-website/content/desktop/extensions-sdk/architecture/_index.md

 keywords: Docker, extensions, sdk, metadata
 ---

-Extensions are applications that run inside the Docker Desktop.
-They're packaged as Docker images, distributed through Docker Hub, and installed by users either through the Marketplace within Docker Dashboard or the Docker Extensions CLI.
+* Extensions
+  * == applications / run | Docker Desktop
+  * -- packaged as -- Docker images / -- distributed through -- Docker Hub
+  * ways to be installed it
+    * Docker Dashboard's Marketplace
+    * Docker Extensions CLI
+* TODO:
 Extensions can be composed of three (optional) components:
 - A frontend (or User Interface): A web application displayed in a tab of the dashboard in Docker Desktop
 - A backend: One or many containerised services running in the Docker Desktop VM